iliand1/front/README.md

 # front
-Just to show people the challenges I've done.
+Just to show people the challenges I've done on frontend.io.